SamekhKusma/sportsbrief-summary-for-teams-in-the-NBA-and-NFL/README.md

-# SportsBrief AI
+# SportsBrief

-SportsBrief AI is a full-stack sports news summarizer MVP for NBA and NFL fans.
+SportsBrief is a full-stack sports news summarizer MVP for NBA and NFL fans.
 Users choose a league, select a team, pick a time range, and generate a concise AI-style brief with topic grouping, sentiment labels, importance scores, and source links.

 The project is designed as a student portfolio MVP.
 It works with mock seed data by default, so no external API key is required.